PROGRAM N°. 01 · BOXING, MUAY THAI & KICKBOXING

 Footing & fundamentals

 Stance, distance, movement.
-The body learns how to balance before it learns how to strike.
 No sparring.
-Full patience.
-Every drill scaled to where you actually are.
+Coaches scale every drill to where you are.

 Combinations & reading partners